nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 If you prefer to install a .deb package manually, you can [download one here](https://github.com/nicotine-plus/nicotine-plus/releases/latest/download/debian-package.zip).

-> #### NOTE
-> When installing the .deb package manually, Nicotine+ will not update automatically.
-You need to download and install the latest version from the link above after every update.
+> **NOTE**: When installing the .deb package manually, Nicotine+ will not
+> update automatically.
+You need to download and install the latest version
+> from the link above after every update.

 ### PyPi (GNU/Linux, *BSD, Solaris)